alexandra-simeonova/drafts/structure.md

  <details>
  <summary>Top and side navigation</summary>

-    1. Open the `basicConfiguration.js` file in your `luigi-config` folder.
-    2. Find `nodes:` inside the `navigation:` section.
-This is where you create navigation elements/nodes and add them to the top or side navigation.

 The first level of nodes represent the top navigation, while their children represent the side navigation.
-The children of the side navigation will take you to a new sub-level side navigation screen.
+The grandchildren will take you to a new side navigation screen.

 The example below illustrates this concept.
 Copy and paste it in your configuration file or the Luigi Fiddle [https://fiddle.luigi-project.io] and try adding additional top or side navigation elements.